On the computation of the dyadic Green's functions of Maxwell's equations in layered media: Introduction

 The rest of the paper is organized as follows.
-Section \ref{sect_notation} provides a systematic overview of the TE/TM decomposition for solving Maxwell’s equations.
-It then details the computation of dyadic Green’s functions in free space and layered media using this decomposition.
-We elaborate on the treatment of interface conditions within layered media and ultimately present the complete solution for the layered‑media dyadic Green’s functions (LMDGs).In Section \ref{sect_fsgf}, the derivation of the dyadic Green’s function originally introduced in \cite{bo2022maxwellDGF} is substantially simplified.
+Section \ref{sect_notation} provides a systematic review of the TE/TM decomposition for solving Maxwell’s equations with point source in layered media.
+We elaborate on the TE/TM decomposition and the treatment of the interface conditions within layered media.
+In Section \ref{sect_fsgf}, a substantially simplified version of the derivation originally proposed in \cite{bo2022maxwellDGF} is presented.
 A comparative analysis between the resulting formulation and the established TE/TM formulation is also provided.
-Finally, Section \ref{sect_conclusion} concludes the paper with discussions on future research directions.
+Finally, Section \ref{sect_conclusion} concludes the paper with discussions on our on-going research on elastic wave equation.